 Chinese Zodiac 2018

-Did you know that the Chinese zodiac operates on a lunar calendar?
-That means the Year of the Earth Dog actually kicked off on February 16th, and lasted until February 4, 2019.
+The fascinating thing about the Chinese calendar is that it operates on a lunar cycle, which means that the Year of the Earth Dog officially kicked off on February 16th, and lasted until February 4, 2019.

 Those born in the Year of the Dog are loyal, honest, and trustworthy.
 They have a strong sense of justice and are known for their protective nature and unwavering loyalty to their loved ones.